juanMarinero/delta/README.md

 By default, delta takes settings from a section named "delta" in git config files, if one is present.
-The git config file to use for delta options will usually be ~/.gitconfig, but delta follows the rules given in https://git-scm.com/docs/git-config#FILES.
+The git config file to use for delta options will usually be ~/.gitconfig, but delta follows the rules given in https://git-scm.com/docs/git-config#FILES (see also https://github.com/dandavison/delta/issues/566).
 Most delta options can be given in a git config file, using the usual option names but without the initial '--'.
 An example is

 [delta]
     line-numbers = true